• Skip to primary navigation

 Kinnathappam

-I was getting lots of request for ramzan recipes from my viewers.
-I was feeling a bit embarrassed because i was sending them reply, that the recipes will be posted soon in my blog.
-But i didn't take any efforts for that.
-Yesterday again i received a request for that.
-So i put all my laziness away and got into business.
-I called my friend jafrin, she is my only muslim friend, and asked her for the recipes.
+I was getting lots of request for Ramzan recipes mainly Kinnathappam from my viewers.
+I was feeling a bit embarrassed because I was sending them reply, that the recipes will be posted soon in my blog.
+But I didn't take any efforts for that.
+Yesterday I put all my laziness away and got into business.
+I called my friend Jafrin, she is my only muslim friend, and asked her for the recipes.
 She handed the phone over to her aunty, she demonstrated the recipe beautifully.
 Now my only job is to try it and see the results.

 I made a little modification to the recipes as usual and tried my hands on the most requested and traditional recipe kinnathappam.
 To my surprise it turned out yummy.
 For those who are unaware of the recipe, it is a steamed sweet rice cake made with coconut milk.